VanMeter’s homer lifts D-backs over slumping Phillies 3-2

 Phillies: RHP Sam Coonrod and INF Freddy Galvis started rehab assignments with Triple-A Lehigh Valley.
 RHP Vince Velasquez will begin a rehab assignment with Class A Clearwater.

-Diamondbacks: To make room for Widener on the roster, the team optioned RHP Sean Poppen to Triple-A Reno. … Manager Torey Lovullo said RHP Merrill Kelly (COVID-19) is fighting symptoms from his illness.
+Diamondbacks: To make room for Widener on the roster, the team optioned RHP Sean Poppen to Triple-A Reno. … Lovullo said RHP Merrill Kelly (COVID-19) is fighting symptoms from his illness.
 LHP Joe Mantiply and pitching coach Matt Herges, who are out due to contact tracing, both continue to test negative for the virus.

 UP NEXT